kirubelm1/Filter-App/README.md

 A powerful, free, and open-source photo editing application built with modern web technologies.
 This project aims to provide a robust, user-friendly alternative to professional photo editing software, accessible directly in the browser.

+Screenshot

+Note: The screenshot is stored in the assets folder of the repository as screenshot.jpg.
+To update or replace it, capture a new screenshot of the application using your system’s screenshot tool (e.g., Snipping Tool on Windows) and copy-paste it to the assets folder in your repository using File Explorer.

 Overview

 Advanced Photo Editor is a feature-rich, browser-based photo editing tool designed to offer a Photoshop-like experience.
 It allows users to upload images and apply various filters and transformations with an intuitive interface.
 Currently, the application is entirely frontend-based, leveraging HTML, CSS, and JavaScript (with the Canvas API) to deliver real-time image manipulation.